File 317 · Open (no physical evidence)

 The source of the eel signal

 The one genuinely open thread is biological, not paranormal.
-Claimed The eDNA survey found abundant eel DNA but could not establish the size of the eels producing it; whether unusually large eels actually occur in the loch is unresolved and, in principle, testable [1].
+Claimed The eDNA survey found eel DNA at nearly every sampling point but could not establish the size of the eels producing it; DNA sequence does not encode body length, so a monster-sized eel and an ordinary one look identical in the data.
+Whether unusually large eels actually occur in the loch is unresolved and, in principle, testable by trapping or imaging — it is the one hypothesis the study left standing rather than confirmed [1].

 A specimen, or any direct evidence

 Nothing physical has ever been recovered.
-Unverified No carcass, bone, or unambiguous photograph of a large unknown animal exists after more than ninety years of attention [2][3].
+Unverified No carcass, bone, tooth, or unambiguous photograph of a large unknown animal exists after more than ninety years of intense attention, cameras, and organized searching — in a bounded lake where a dead air-breather would be expected to float or wash ashore [2][3].

 Primary material.